davesmiths/imagefill/readme.md

 });
 ```

-div.imagefill or img.imagefill
+div or img.imagefill
 ------------------------------

 When writing imagefill I imagined there might be the odd occasion when a dynamically added div could cause a
 headache for someone when styling because it isn't explicitly in the markup.
-So the choice is there, and both work.
+So the choice is there and both work.